 Deconstruction is the art of dismantling buildings for maximum reuse of materials.

-While we look forward to the day where demolition by machine is a rare event indeed, we felt that it was time for new ownership to fully fledge that vibrant local business and allow us to focus on our growing Community Sustainability Programs.
+While we look forward to the day where demolition by machine is a rare event indeed, we felt that it was time for new ownership to continue building that vibrant local business and allow us to focus on our growing Community Sustainability Programs.

-Home ReSource is proud to partner with Montana Deconstruction Services (MDS), owned and operated by Jason Nuckolls, our former Home ReSource Deconstrcution Manager.
+Home ReSource is proud to partner with Montana Deconstruction Services (MDS), owned and operated by Jason Nuckolls, our former Home ReSource Deconstruction Manager.

 All the materials deconstructed by MDS is donated to Home ReSource to find a new home in the Missoula community.